 Our most recent Impact Series webinar explored how we can co-create a more sustainable nation — highlighting the power of rethinking everything from frameworks to leadership approaches, business plans to ourselves.

-We were joined by Andrea Thompson, Mavis Mullins and Dr Caralee McLeish, who along with facilitator Amanda Ellis, shared their insights on what needs to change as we navigate a more sustainable path forward.
+We were joined by Andrea Thompson, Mavis Mullins and Dr Caralee McLiesh, who along with facilitator Amanda Ellis, shared their insights on what needs to change as we navigate a more sustainable path forward.

 Between thinking intergenerationally, sidestepping siloes, purposeful policies, we’ve gathered our inspiring panellists’ insights below to inspire your approach to sustainability in your path to contributing to a more sustainable Aotearoa.